How to use remote images#

 Servers that use the

-lxd format are LXD servers, which either serve solely as image servers or might provide some images in addition to serving as regular LXD servers.
+incus format are Incus servers, which either serve solely as image servers or might provide some images in addition to serving as regular Incus servers.

 See Remote server types for more information.